till-h/ICAHHorizons_Y2PhysComp/session 2/Session 2 Workbook - Physical Computing.md

 * **Detecting a forward-facing distance.** This uses the HC-SR04 ultrasound sensor we met in the last session.
 Note that it detects a distance straight ahead of the robot.

-* Detecting brightness changes in the floor surface, using 2 TCRT5000 **line sensors**.
+* **Detecting brightness changes in the floor surface**, using 2 TCRT5000 **line sensors**.
 Why are they called line sensors?
 Because a natural application for reading brightness changes is to follow a black line on bright ground.

 We won't be focussed on the electronic setup of the robot in this session, but if you want to find out more about how we actually control the motors, do have a look at the [explanation in the 101 course](http://101.icrs.io/lesson-2) ("Motor Driver").